-Port of Naantali participates in various EU projects.
-More info under the links:
+Port of Naantali participates in various EU projects:

-Improving safety through co-operation, training and communication in Baltic sea region ports -Hazard- project
+Improving safety, training and communication in Baltic sea region ports -Hazard- project

 HAZARD project aims at mitigating the effects of major accidents and emergencies in major multimodal seaports in the Baltic Sea Region.